nelsonjr/puppetconf-2017/README.md

-Placeholder!

-Google will be at Puppet Conf 2017 showcasing the latest Puppet & Google Cloud Platform integration efforts.
-I strongly recommend you attend! (or at least come back here later and watch the videos and catch up)
+Google was be at Puppet Conf 2017 showcasing the latest Puppet & Google Cloud Platform integration efforts.

 [Puppet & Google Cloud: From Nothing to Production in 10 min][sched] – Nelson Araujo, Google